-Take out: A good gravel road leads from the main highway down to the Democrat Take out.
+Permits are required for each boat that goes down the river.
+Permits must be picked up in person at the ranger station.
+Rangers usually monitor the put in.
+Put in: Miracle Hot Springs area offers plenty of day use parking, There will usually be a ranger there to check your permits and give advice.
+Google Map.Take out: A paved road leads from the main highway down to the Democrat Take out.
 There are signs at the turn off.
 There is a parking area for private boaters on the right.
 There are toilets but no potable water at the take out.
 There are a few picnic tables over looking the river.
 The take out ramp is shared by commercial outfitters, and private boaters.
 Vehicles can park near the ramp for loading only.
 Buses need to turn around so leave plenty of space for everybody.
 Google Map.Other Information Sources:CampingWikipediaKern River Alliance

 Kern Valley River Council

 Sequoia National Forest Kernville office phone # 760-376-3781

 Lower Kern Guide Book - Miracle Run Section